Montana Rarities is based in Florence, Montana and has been providing outstanding service to our clients since 2008.

 Any order placed on the website with a foreign-based credit card or Paypal account for delivery inside the US will be refused.
 Transaction fees are higher on foreign sourced payments, and we decline to absorb them.
 While you might be able to place the order using the shopping cart, these orders will be cancelled upon review by a live person.

-The limit for credit card or Paypal purchases is $5,000.
-Multiple orders placed simultaneously to circumvent the limit will be cancelled.
-Please understand this is to reduce the risks associated with identity theft and credit card fraud.
+Multiple orders placed simultaneously to circumvent the Paypal/card limit (currently $5,000) will be cancelled.
+We may also contact you to verify your identity and make sure you actually placed an online order.
+These steps help reduce the risks associated with identity theft and credit card fraud.

 Shipping Fees:

-Some days we only have one order going out and it costs time and money to pack and ship anything so a flat $29 shipping and handling fee will be charged on orders under $1,000.
+Some days we only have one order going out and it costs time and money to pack and ship anything so a flat $29 shipping and handling fee is charged on orders under $1,000.

 Above that everything has free shipping.

-Orders dispatched by Montana Rarities are sent by US Mail using Ground Advantage (formerly known as First Class Package) or Priority Mail.
-Delivery times are typically 2-4 days.
+Orders dispatched from my office are sent by US Mail.
+Delivery times are typically 2-5 days.

-Orders delivered from a precious metals wholesaler or depository are usually shipped within 2-4 days depending on availability and how busy they are.
+Orders delivered from a precious metals wholesaler or depository are shipped FedEx or UPS, usually within 2-4 days depending on availability and how busy they are.
 Estimated shipping times will be included with quotes.

 International Sales: